Skip to main content

 }

-Declaring fields dynamically (without annotations)
+Declaring fields dynamically (without attributes)

 use TheCodingMachine\GraphQLite\FromSourceFieldsInterface;